digant05tyagi/promptEngineering/README.md

 Basic Principles of Effective Prompting
   1. The prompt needs to include clear and specific instructions.
       a.
-Add Persona to the prompt instructions.
+Add Persona to the prompt instructions
+      b.
+Avoid Prompt Injections with delimiters.
+      c.
+Ask for Structured Outputs - JSON/HTML
+      d.
+Check wether conditions are satisfied
+      e.
+Few Shot Prompting

-  2. Give the LLM time to think.
+  3. Give the LLM time to think.

 ------------------------------------------------------------------------

-Avoiding Prompt Injections with delimiters.

-1. Any dimilter to clearly seperate the dinstinct parts of inputs especially the text / variable to be processed as part of the prompt.
-2.